 If you want additional peace of mind then you can hire a professional to conduct a penetration test.
 A penetration test is where someone attempts to breach your network and exploit existing vulnerabilities.
-A successful penetration test will make sure that you don’t have any gaps in your security that hackers can target.
-So long as you’ve implemented the steps above you should be completely fine but it is always worth verifying that your network is protected from unauthorized users.
+A successful penetration test will make sure that you don’t have any gaps in your network security that hackers can target.
+So long as you’ve implemented the steps above you should be completely fine, but it is always worth verifying that your network is protected from unauthorized users.

 That concludes our guide to finding and creating community strings in Windows and Linux.
 As you can see, the process is relatively simple on both operating systems.
 Regardless of what platform you’re on, make sure that SNMP is enabled before you go dabbling about with any configurations.

 Likewise, whenever you enter a community string always make sure that you make the string as difficult to guess as possible.
-If you have a community string that is easy to guess, then you’re leaving your network open to attacks and downtime.
+If you have a community string that is easy to guess, then you’re leaving your internal network open to attacks and downtime.
 Following the best practices listed above will help to make sure that this isn’t an issue.

-For the utmost in security, you want to make sure that you’re using SNMPv3.
+For the utmost in data security, you want to make sure that you’re using SNMPv3.
 This way you will be able to benefit from encryption and keep your community strings protected.
 Likewise, you want to keep a close lock on read-write community strings because these represent the biggest threat to your security.